Schubert: Der Erlkönig (The Elfking): Transcribed for Cello

-Written when Schubert was only 18, this is one of his most famous and dramatic songs.
-The transcription from voice to cello is perhaps not very appropriate, but does at least allow us to try and play this wonderful, highly-charged, tragic music on our instrument.
-In the song there are four characters who sing: the father, the child, the erlking (death) and the narrator/commentator.
+Composed by Schubert when he was only 18 years old, the transcription from voice to cello is perhaps not very appropriate, but does at least allow us to try and play this wonderful, highly-charged, tragic music, on our instrument.
+In this song, there are four characters who sing: the father, the child, the erlking (death) and the narrator/commentator.
 Each character has their own register and characteristics.
 We have used the cello’s enormous “vocal range” to amplify these differences in register between the characters, notably by placing the child’s interventions in the higher octave each time.
 This means that we will need to do some leaping up and down the fingerboard between characters.
-Our “Easier Version” however keeps to the same original vocal register, thus avoiding those higher fingerboard regions.
+Our “Easier Version” however keeps to the same vocal register as Scubert’s original, thus avoiding the higher fingerboard regions.

 Here is a play-along audio accompaniment: